heber-silva/CKA-Obsidian-Vault/Workloads/Pod.md

 Each Pod is meant to run a single instance of a given application.
 If you want to scale your application horizontally (to provide more overall resources by running more instances), you should use multiple Pods, one for each instance.
 In Kubernetes, this is typically referred to as _replication_.
 Replicated Pods are usually created and managed as a group by a workload resource and its [controller](https://kubernetes.io/docs/concepts/architecture/controller/).

-See [Pods and controllers](https://kubernetes.io/docs/concepts/workloads/pods/#pods-and-controllers) for more information on how Kubernetes uses workload resources, and their controllers, to implement application scaling and auto-healing.
+See [](https://kubernetes.io/docs/concepts/workloads/pods/#pods-and-controllers) for more information on how Kubernetes uses workload resources, and their controllers, to implement application scaling and auto-healing.

-Pods natively provide two kinds of shared resources for their constituent containers: [networking](https://kubernetes.io/docs/concepts/workloads/pods/#pod-networking) and [storage](https://kubernetes.io/docs/concepts/workloads/pods/#pod-storage).
+Pods natively provide two kinds of shared resources for their constituent containers: [](https://kubernetes.io/docs/concepts/workloads/pods/#pod-networking) and [](https://kubernetes.io/docs/concepts/workloads/pods/#pod-storage).

 ## Working with Pods[](https://kubernetes.io/docs/concepts/workloads/pods/#working-with-pods)